 There are countless eye creams and products on the market to help you with this, and if that is your cup of tea we can help you discover the best product for you.
-We’re partial to Rhonda Allison products, but are happy to evaluate another brand for you as well.
+We offer to Rhonda Allison products, but are happy to evaluate another brand for you as well.

-If you’d like to venture into some easy DIY preparations, here are some starter tips for you:
+If you’d like to venture into some natural products, easily assembled at home, here are some starter tips for you:

 Makeup Remover: Castor oil is excellent for removing eye makeup, and combined two other natural oils it will help remove makeup while conditioning your skin and eyelashes.
 Even the most stubborn mascara glides off effortlessly with this light oil mixture.
 Remember, never pull or drag the skin around the eyes when applying or removing makeup.

 • 1 tablespoon canola oil